multiversx/mx-chain-ws-connector-firehose-go/README.md

 integrity and allows for shard-specific data processing.

 However, the websocket connection in the Outport Driver is highly flexible and parameterizable.
-By customizing the configuration, you can configure the observer nodes to function as clients and the driver (this template binary) as a server.
+By customizing the configuration, you can configure the observer nodes to function as clients and the ws firehose connector as a server.
 This configuration reduces the number of driver receiver binaries to just one, acting as a server that receives data from each observer, from each shard.
 To set your receiver as a server, you need set **mode** from `cmd/connector/config/config.toml` to **"server"**.

 Alternatively, you have the option to set up the observer node as a server capable of handling multiple clients.
 This setup proves advantageous when multiple services within your ecosystem need to receive exported data.
-For instance, a single node could export data to various services, such as an elastic indexer, a monitoring tool, a notifier, or other implementations.

-By tailoring the configuration of the observer nodes and the driver (this template binary) to suit your specific requirements, you can effectively streamline and centralize the reception of data from the MultiversX blockchain node.
-This flexibility empowers you to design a data distribution strategy that aligns with your ecosystem's needs while ensuring efficient and reliable data transmission.

 ### Illustration